 Microsoft was incredibly smart and deliberate about how to market this tool.
 You sign up, get a free trial, and you have a working dashboard within 10 minutes.
-After that, you pay $10 /user /month.
-Why wouldn’t you use this, given the low cost and ease of starting? (not to mention, their desktop tool is completely free)
+After that, you pay $10/user/month.
+Why wouldn’t you use this, given the low cost and ease of starting?
+(Not to mention, their desktop tool is completely free.)

 I’ve seen many clients with a growing Power BI deployment, sometimes consciously, but sometimes before a data strategy is even in place.
-It’s just so easy and cost-effective that Power BI often becomes the de-facto tool at an organization solely because their current analytics tools (or Excel) just wasn’t working for them.
+It’s just so easy and cost-effective that Power BI often becomes the de-facto tool at an organization solely because their current analytics tools (or Excel) just weren’t working for them.

 Power BI is an awesome dashboard tool, and Microsoft has the ecosystem to support just about every reporting scenario, from standard reports (SSRS) to tabular in-memory models (SSAS) to Excel-driven analysis and discovery within Power BI dashboards.
 It works, and it works well, assuming you’re bought into the Microsoft ecosystem.